Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 2.2 Sustainable Build Projects

-• Olympic Village Milan — a modular complex designed for post-Games conversion into student housing.
+• Olympic Village Milan — a modular complex planned for post-Games conversion into student and residential housing.

-Note: The planned full renovation of the Baselga di Pinè speed skating oval was cancelled in 2023 due to budget constraints.
-Events will instead take place at the existing Turin venue.
+Note: The originally planned full renovation of the Baselga di Pinè speed skating oval was cancelled in 2023 for cost reasons.
+Long-track speed skating events are now planned in a temporary oval configuration at the Fiera Milano exhibition centre instead of at a separate mountain venue.

 3. Tourism Strategy and Regional Effects